- Annual Meeting

 |Opioid Prescribing Safety|

-Beginning January 1, 2019, each prescription order for a Schedule II opioid in Arizona's six largest counties (Maricopa, Mohave, Pima, Pinal, Yavapai, and Yuma) must be transmitted electronically to the dispensing pharmacy.
+Beginning January 1, 2020, each prescription order for a schedule II-controlled substance that is an opioid must be transmitted electronically to the dispensing pharmacy in Arizona.

 Background of the new law:

 OPIOID ABUSE EPIDEMIC IN ARIZONA

 The impact of opioid misuse is significant in our communities and the public health system.
 On June 1, 2017, the Arizona Department of Health Services (ADHS) released its latest data on opioid overdoses in Arizona showing the highest number of deaths in ten years.
 In 2016, 790 Arizonans died from opioid overdoses.
 This trend shows a startling increase of 74 percent over the past four years.

 The 2016 opioid report shows over half of the 1,497 drug overdose deaths in that year were due to opioids as the primary cause of death.
 Opioids include heroin as well as prescription medication.
 The number of heroin deaths alone has tripled since 2012.

 Research has found that approximately 3 out of 4 new heroin users report having abused prescription opioids prior to using heroin.
 Heroin is an opioid, and both drugs act on the same receptors in the brain to produce similar effects.

 On January 25, 2018 the Arizona Legislature passed SB 1001, the Arizona Opioid Epidemic Act, which was signed into law by Governor Ducey on January 26, 2018.
 The Arizona Opioid Epidemic Act is an omnibus bill dedicated to curbing the opioid crisis.
 The legislation establishes requirements and certain limitations regarding the prescribing, administration and dispensing of schedule II opioids.